Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Exponential clustering for quantum correlations

 \end{theorem}

 {\bf Remark.} The assumption of the finite interaction length in the statement is not essential.
-However, without this assumption, the inequality~\eqref{Lieb-Robinson_1D_finite} in the proof becomes slightly more complicated.
+However, without this assumption, inequality~\eqref{Lieb-Robinson_1D_finite} in the proof becomes slightly more complicated.

 Here, the PPT relative entanglement has been considered.
-The definition of $E_{R}^{\PPT} ( \rho_{\beta,AB})$ is also significantly associated with that of the entanglement negativity~\cite{PhysRevA.65.032314}, which is another popular entanglement measure, especially in the context of numerical calculations.
-A part of the above results on the PPT relative entanglement can be applied to the entanglement negativity (See~Appendix~\ref{sec:Remark on the entanglement negativity})
+In addition, the definition of $E_{R}^{\PPT} ( \rho_{\beta,AB})$ is significantly associated with that of entanglement negativity~\cite{PhysRevA.65.032314}, which is another popular entanglement measure, particularly in the context of numerical calculations.
+Furthermore, a part of the above results pertaining to PPT relative entanglement can be applied to entanglement negativity (~Appendix~\ref{sec:Remark on the entanglement negativity})